astral-sh/rye/docs/philosophy.md

   format and uses [`uv`](https://github.com/astral-sh/uv) and [`pip-tools`](https://github.com/jazzband/pip-tools) behind the scenes.

 - **No Pip:** Rye uses pip, but it does not expose it.
-It manage dependencies in `pyproject.toml` only.
+It manages dependencies in `pyproject.toml` only.

 - **No System Python:** I can't deal with any more linux distribution weird Python